JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/getting-started-spring-data-jpa/writing-app-database/index.md

 ---
 type: TutorialStep
 date: 2021-06-02
-title: Writing and Reading from your Application to the Database
+title: Writing from your Application to the Database
 technologies: []
 topics: []
 author: da